ITMercenaries/JAVA8-SpringBoot-API/README.md

 # SpringBoot-API
-A SpringBoot API application implemented with Java 8
+A SpringBoot API sample application implemented with Java 8